-Two Prophetic Trends You Can’t Ignore
+Two Prophetic Trends You Shouldn’t Ignore

 Today’s news displays a world that is edging closer to how the Bible describes the end times.
 Here are two key prophetic trends we need to be aware of.